telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 ## Custom notification extra macros

-Appart from the `${...}` macros described in "Custom Notifications" section in the NGSIv2 specification, the following ones can be used:
+Apart from the `${...}` macros described in "Custom Notifications" section in the NGSIv2 specification, the following ones can be used:

 * `${service}` is replaced by the service (i.e. `fiware-service` header value) in the